-When our clients have viable legal claims against individuals or Internet companies that have published false and defamatory statements about them, we write letters demanding that those individuals or businesses delete their false and defamatory publications about our clients from the Internet.
+When our clients have viable legal claims against individuals or Internet companies that have published false and defamatory statements about them, our defamation lawyers in Colorado write letters demanding that those individuals or businesses delete their false and defamatory publications about our clients from the Internet.
 Section 230 of the Communications Decency Act shields some companies from being held liable for the false and defamatory statements that they allow users of their websites to publish via their company websites.
 It does not, however, shield Internet companies from any original content that they publish online.
 Nor does it shield them from content that they edited in ways that materially altered the content’s meaning.

 Retraction Demand Letters